 This section on "Managed Care Utilization" is to report patient Member Months in managed care plans.
-Do not report in this section enrollees in Primary Care Case Management (PCCM) programs which pay a small monthly fee (usually less than \$10 per member per month) to "manage" patient care.
-Do not include managed care enrollee whose capitation or enrollment is limited to behavioral health or dental services only, though an enrollee who has medical and dental (for example) is counted.
+Do not report in this section enrollees in Primary Care Case Management (PCCM) programs which pay a small monthly fee (less than \$10 per member per month) to "manage" patient care.
+Do not include managed care enrollees whose capitation or enrollment is limited to behavioral health or dental services only, though an enrollee who has medical and dental (for example) is counted.

 MEMBER MONTHS: A member month is defined as 1 member being enrolled for 1 month.
 An individual who is a member of a plan for a full year generates 12 member months; a family of 5 enrolled for 6 months generates (5 X 6) 30 member months; etc. Member month information can often be obtained from monthly enrollment lists generally supplied by managed care companies to their providers.
+Grantees should always save these documents and, in the event they have not been saved, should request duplicates early so as to permit timely filing of the UDS report.

 MEMBER MONTHS FOR MANAGED CARE (CAPITATED) (Line 13a) - Enter the total capitated member months by source of payment.
 This is derived by adding the total enrollment reported from each capitated plan for each month.
 A patient is in a capitated plan if the contract between the grantee and the Health Maintenance Organization (HMO) stipulates that for a flat payment per month, the grantee will perform all of the services on a negotiated list.
 This usually includes, at a minimum, all office visits.
 Payments are received regardless of whether any service is rendered to the patient in that particular month.
-In the case of Medicaid and Medicare it is usual for there to be a second "wrap-around" payment for managed care visits to adjust total payment to FQHC rates.
+In the case of Medicaid, Medicare, and CHIP-RA, it is common for there to be a second "wrap-around" payment for managed care visits to adjust total payment to FQHC/PPS rates.

-Member Months for Managed Care (Fee-for-service) (Line 13b) - Enter the total fee-for-service member months by source of payment.
-A fee-for-service member month is defined as one patient being assigned to a service delivery location for one month during which time the patient may use only that center's services, but for whom the services are paid on a fee-for-service basis.
-NOTE: Do not include individuals who receive "carved-out" services under a fee-for-service arrangement if those individuals have already been counted for the same month as a capitated member month.
+MEMBER MONTHS FOR MANAGED CARE (FEE-FOR-SERVICE) (Line 13b) - Enter the total fee-forservice member months by source of payment.
+A fee-for-service member month is defined as one patient being assigned to a service delivery location for one month during which time the patient may use only that center's services, but for whom the services are paid on a fee-forservice basis.
+NOTE: It is common for patients to have their primary care covered by capitation, but other services, such as behavioral health or pharmacy, paid separately on a fee-for-service basis as a "carve out" in addition to the capitation, Do not include member months for individuals who receive "carved-out" services under a fee-for-service arrangement if those individuals have already been counted for the same month as a capitated member month.